 Including a branded hashtag feed is another great way to showcase all the great posts across the social media realm that use your hashtags.

-These can include your own posts, of course, but also the posts made by your influencers, followers, and customers.
+Of course, these can include your own posts as well as those made by your influencers, followers, and customers.

 It will take some time, but popularizing your branded hashtags will go a long way in achieving higher brand visibility, awareness, and trust in the community.